800 University WaySpartanburg, SC 293031-864-503-5000

 Brenicke JohnsonTeam: Women's Track & Field

-The symposium will feature an opening lecture by Dr. Shelley M. Park, based on her groundbreaking book, Mothering Queerly, Queering Motherhood: Resisting Monomaternalism in
+The symposium featured an opening lecture by Dr. Shelley M. Park, based on her groundbreaking book, Mothering Queerly, Queering Motherhood: Resisting Monomaternalism in

 Adoptive, Lesbian, Blended and Polyamorous Families (SUNY Press 2013).

-Friday will feature a keynote lecture by none other than queer icon Michelle Tea, whose popular online column Getting Pregnant with Michelle Tea also played a role in inspiring the symposium theme.
+Friday featured a keynote lecture by none other than queer icon Michelle Tea, whose popular online column Getting Pregnant with Michelle Tea also played a role in inspiring the symposium theme.

-This two-day symposium will also include a dynamic array of scholarly and creative presentations, along with a catered luncheon on Friday.
+This two-day symposium also included a dynamic array of scholarly and creative presentations, along with a catered luncheon on Friday.